Investigation Alert GPS, FIS, GL, NSC: Johnson Fistel, LLP Encourages Long-Term Investors to Submit Their Information Below

 Recently a class action lawsuit was filed against Fidelity National Information Services According to the complaint, on July 31, 2019, Fidelity National announced it had closed the acquisition of payments company Worldpay, Inc. ("Worldpay") for $43 billion, consisting of $35 billion in cash and the assumption of $8 billion in debt.
 During the class period, defendants assured investors it had "successfully completed the Worldpay integration" and touted the benefits of the Worldpay integration for the Company.

-Johnson Fistel, LLP is investigating potential claims on behalf of Globe Life Inc. (“Globe Life”) (NYSE: GL) against certain of its officers and directors.
+Johnson Fistel, LLP is investigating potential claims on behalf of Globe Life Inc. ("Globe Life") GL against certain of its officers and directors.

 If you are a current, long-term shareholder of Globe Life you may have standing to hold Globe Life harmless from the alleged harm caused by the Company's officers and directors by making them personally responsible.
 You may also be able to assist in reforming the Company's corporate governance to prevent future wrongdoing.
 You can click or copy and paste the link below in a browser to join this action: